View Vivian Reisser's Obituary on custercountychief.com and share memories

 Vivian is survived by her four children Mark Reisser of Battle Creek, Bruce Reisser (Sally Jo) of Norfolk and Bobby Reisser (Wanda Crosier) of Norfolk, and Susan Reisser of Hooper; five grandchildren Luke Reisser, Angie (Chris) Collins, Devin Harlan, Lauren Harlan and Jennifer Reisser; three great-grandchildren Bode Reisser and Cooper and Zoey Collins; one reat great-grandchild Rhlynn Vivian Matter; brother Larry Trew of Chapman; and a sister Laraine St. John of Kearney.

-She was preceded in death by her parents; her husband Bob on October 31, 2007; four brothers Lenard, Wayne, Earl and Floyd Trew; and three sisters Bernice Peterson, Margurette Johnson and Evelyn Catlett.
+She was preceded in death by her parents; her husband Bob on October 31, 2007; four brothers Glenn, Wayne, Earl and Floyd Trew; and three sisters Bernice Peterson, Margurette Johnson and Evelyn Catlett.

 Condolences may be expressed to the family online at www.homeforfuneralsinc.com